Beginner’s guide to investing in shares

 Investing in shares is a great way to grow one’s wealth.
 But the world of investing can sometimes appear so intimidating and confusing that many people who could benefit from it simply decide not to get involved.
-By demystifying share investing and learning how it all works, it’s our hope that you’ll see it’s fairly simple and can lead to great rewards.
+By demystifying share investing and teaching you how it all works, it’s our hope that you’ll see it’s fairly simple and can lead to great rewards.

 What are shares?

-So what are shares, and how does investing work?
+So, what are shares and how does investing work?